concerned-warrior/GearTracker/README.md

 - **clientId**: Your WCL API client identifier from [WCL V2 clients](https://classic.warcraftlogs.com/api/clients)
 - **clientSecret**: Your WCL API client secret from [WCL V2 clients](https://classic.warcraftlogs.com/api/clients)
 - **guildId**: The guild identifier can be found on a WCL guild reports URL
+- **guildId**: The guild identifier can be found on a WCL guild reports URL
+- **useReportCache**: Whether or not to use saved report data instead of pulling from WCL
 - **firstReportDate**: The most recent date from which to pull data
 - **lastReportDate**: The oldest date from which to pull data
 - **itemsToTrack**: A list of item identifiers found on [Wowhead](https://www.wowhead.com)